-Setting Description Not found Select this option if you want the trigger to include all calls except those that match the condition; that is, the child should not be sought unless the parent is not found in the call At least Occurrences (Topics only) Specify the minimum number of times the parent Topic must be found in the call in order for the child to be sought; if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent was not found At least Strictness (Topics only) Select the minimum level of strictness for the recognition of the parent Topic; if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent was not found From Define the earliest position in the call audio at which the parent may be found, in seconds, and then select one of the following types of reference points: • Secs Abs: The number of seconds is defined relative to the beginning of the call
+Setting Description Not found Select this option if you want the trigger to include all calls except those that match the condition; that is, the child should not be sought unless the parent is not found in the call At least Specify the minimum number of times the parent Topic must be found in the call in order for the chock Occurrences sought; if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent recognition does not meet this minimum, speechMiner parent recognite the parent recog At least Strictness (Topics only) Select the minimum level of strictness for the recognition of the parent Topic; if the parent recognition does not meet this minimum, SpeechMiner proceeds as if the parent was not found From Define the earliest position in the call audio at which the parent may be found, in seconds, and then select one of the following types of reference points: • Secs Abs: The number of seconds is defined relative to the beginning of the call

-Secs Abs from End: The number of seconds is defined relative to the end of the call (i.e., the parent must be found no earlier in the call than this number of seconds from the end of the call) Secs Rel to Start of Prev: The number of seconds is defined relative to the beginning of the parent item • Secs Rel to End of Prev: The number of seconds is defined relative to the end of the parent item То Define the latest position in the call audio at which the parent may be found, in seconds, and then select one of the types of reference points explained above.
+• Secs Abs from End: The number of seconds is defined relative to the end of the call (i.e., the parent must be found no earlier in the call than this number of seconds from the end of the call) • Secs Rel to Start of Prev: The number of seconds is defined relative to the beginning of the parent item • Secs Rel to End of Prev: The number of seconds is defined relative to the end of the parent item То Define the latest position in the call audio at which the parent may be found, in seconds, and then select one of the types of reference points explained above.
 Speaker Type Select a speaker type if you want the trigger to only include locations in which the selected type of speaker is speaking, or ANY to include all speaker types.